 The tax year 2020–2021 was the first year that the provisions of Section 24 of the Finance Act 2015 came fully into force.
 This section introduced changes to the way that landlords calculate their rental income, and resulted in hefty tax increases for landlords.

 These changes make the idea of buying and letting property through a limited company seem like an attractive prospect for landlords.
-LLCs only pay Corporation Tax, charged at a much lower rate, which could potentially offer significant tax savings.
+Limited companies only pay Corporation Tax, charged at a much lower rate, which could potentially offer significant tax savings.

-While there are also several other potential financial advantages to buying properties through an LLC, this strategy also comes with its downsides, including potentially high bills for other taxes such as Capital Gains Tax (CGT) and Stamp Duty Land Tax (SDLT).
+While there are also several other potential financial advantages to buying properties through an limited company, this strategy also comes with its downsides, including potentially high bills for other taxes such as Capital Gains Tax (CGT) and Stamp Duty Land Tax (SDLT).

 In this article, we’ll dive into the pros and cons of buying an investment property through a limited company to help you decide if it’s the right choice for you and your portfolio.